Former NASA Scientist Thinks Humans Should Be Able To Alter Their Genes Via DNA Injections

 — Healthy News Daily (@eHealthyDaily) December 29, 2017

 So far, his experiment hasn’t yielded any noticeable changes in the muscle mass in his forearm, the site of the injection.
-But Zayner says that experiments in the lab on animals normally take about 4 to 6 months.
-He expects that some of the DNA in his muscles may have changed but he hasn’t noticed any change in the size of his muscles just yet.
+But Zayner says that experiments in the lab on animals normally take about four to six months.
+He expects that some of the DNA in his muscles has changed but he hasn’t noticed any change in the size of his muscles just yet.

 According to Live Science, Crispr stands for “clusters of regularly interspaced short palindromic repeats.”
 It’s a technology that provides scientists with a simple way to change DNA sequences and functions.
 Crispr could become a revolutionary tool in medicine, Live Science notes.
-Researchers believe that it has the potential to eliminate genetic defects, treat disease and improve crop yields.
+Researchers believe that it has the potential to eliminate genetic defects, treat disease, and improve crop yields.

 But there are certain caveats.
-The MIT Technology Review reports that the US Food and Drug Administration has warned the selling gene therapy without the necessary approval is against the law.
-Their concern is that the newly-introduced DNA could have unexpected interactions with the human immune system.
-The hasn’t stopped Zayner’s company, The Odin, from selling DIY gene modification kits to the general public.
+The MIT Technology Review reports that the U.S. Food and Drug Administration has warned that selling gene therapy without the necessary approval is against the law.
+Their concern is that the newly introduced DNA could have unexpected interactions with the human immune system.
+This hasn’t stopped Zayner’s company, The Odin, from selling DIY gene modification kits to the general public.
 And there’s proof that people are interested in the technology.
-Dr Zayner posted a video of his experiment on himself and posted it on Youtube.
+Dr. Zayner posted a video of his experiment on himself and posted it on YouTube.
 The video currently has over 80,000 views

 Whether scientists should use CRISPR’s power to create gene-edited babies is a matter of heated debate. #SNTop10 https://t.co/en5oIOKaGD